SamLimpic/student-workbook/src/reflections/wk11/day2.md

 ### Read "Dotnet WebAPI's > Relationships"

-1. What is the difference between a primary key and a foreign key
+1. What is the difference between a primary key and a foreign key Primary Keys are used to identify the item they are a property of, as a means to differentiate them from the other items in a table.
+   Foreign Keys are used to reference a related property from another item in another table.

 2. What is an Alias?
+   A means to condense your SQL statements by abbreviating the variable name with a single character as a reference point.

 3. Demonstrate how you would query a join statement that would get all of a doctors patients from the following collections: